astronomer/docs/astro/manage-teams.md

 3. Click **+ Team**.

 4. Select the **Team** you want to add and define their **Workspace Role**, which determines their [Workspace user permissions](/astro/user-permissions.md#workspace-roles).

+## Teams and SCIM provisioning

+To preserve a single source of truth for user group management, some Team management actions are limited when you [set up SCIM provisioning](set-up-scim-provisioning.md).
+Specifically, when you set up SCIM provisioning:

+- You can't create new Teams.
+- You can't add users to existing Teams.

+For any Teams that were created before you set up SCIM provisioning, you can still complete the following actions:

+- Update the Team's permissions.
+- Remove users from the Team.
+- Delete the Team.